nio-blocks/hash_table/README.md

 Group a list of input signals into one hash table signal.
 The output signal will contain an attribute for each evaluated **key** and the **value** of the key will be a **list** containing each value found with that key.

-If `one_value` is `True`, the output signal's attributes will have a single value instead of a list of all values.
+If `one_value` is `True`, the output signal's attributes will each have a single value instead of a list of all values.
 If multiple matching keys are found, the value of the last input signal processed will be the value of the key.

 If `group_by` is defined, an output signal will be produced for each value in the `group_by` attribute.